top of page

 https://www.epicmilitaria.com/german-army-anti-tank-m35-tellermine.html

-German Spring (Anti Personnel) Mines
+German Spring (Anti-Personnel) Mines

 https://www.relics.org.uk/s-mine-no-35-sprengmine-worldwar2-german-anti-personnel-pattern